0xPr0f/fraction-interface/README.md

-## This is the maindev branch, This is also the branch all work is done for the fraction protocol UI
+## This is the master branch, The maindev is the branch all work is done for the fraction protocol UI

 ## https://frac-tion.vercel.app/